Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/04_Linking_your_knowledge.md

 ### Using Tags

-*You can structure your knowledge by using tags #test*
+*You can structure your knowledge by using #tags*

-*In this vault there exist two types to query tags:*
+*In this vault, there are two ways to query tags:*
 1. You can use the **search bar** on the left (icon magnifier).
 2. You can **write a query and use the Dataview plugin** you installed in the exercises before.
 Here is an example for a list query of the tag #test .
-Copy the following into a new note in your Obsidian Vault.
+Copy the following into the note "Publication Idea Collection".
 After pressing the Enter key, Obsidian automatically transfers the command to a list.
 To see the command again move with your courser to the field where you see the list and click on </>

        ```dataview
        LIST
        FROM #test
        ```
+*To see a list add the tag `#test` to different notes in your vault (you can delete the tags afterwards).*

 You can write many different kind of querys with the Dataview plugin.
 Check out the documentation: [Dataview](https://blacksmithgu.github.io/obsidian-dataview/)